ItsDrike/nixdots/INSTALLATION.md

 }
 ```

+> [!WARNING]
+> I'm currently working on making impermanence config in my flake directly.
+This will mean you will eventually be
+> expected to just enable impermanence through myOptions.
+Right now, the config above includes `impermanence.nix`
+> that we have enabled earlier.
+This will work, however note that flakes are a bit stricter with fetchTarball, and
+> require a sha256 hash to be specified.
+You can specify it, or use the `--impure` flag for now.
+Once impermanence
+> will be integrated into my flake, it will be handled as an input, and you won't have to worry about anything.

 ### Commit and switch

 Once you've declared everything, make a commit and run `nix flake check` to make sure you everything checks out,